 Tick-borne encephalitis of the Far Eastern subtype

-Calls out tick Ixodes persulcatus or taiga tick.
+Calls tick Ixodes persulcatus or taiga tick.

 Peculiarities: